Edinburgh-Genome-Foundry/Polymera/README.md

 **Work in progress!**

 Polymera is a Python package for representing *ambiguous sequences.* An ambiguous sequence has a number of possible letters (symbols, elements) at each position.
-Additionally, Polymera can model sequences written with *complement alphabets.* Each letter of a complement alphabet can form a pair with specific letters, their *complements.*
+Additionally, Polymera can model sequences written with *complement alphabets.* Each letter of a complement alphabet can form a pair with specific letters, their *complements.* A special type is the *exact sequence,* which has only one letter at each position.

 These sequences can describe linear polymers, for example DNA, that can pair with a complement polymer.